artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

    notification banner will appear at the top of the page acknowledging your edits.
-If the value you have entered for the slug has been changed by AtoM (e.g. sanitized to remove special characters, spaces, or capital letters, or incremented to make the slug uniqe), the message will mention this so you can review the slug in your browser's address bar.
+If the value you have entered for the slug has been changed by AtoM (e.g. sanitized to remove special characters, spaces, or capital letters, or incremented to make the slug unique), the message will mention this so you can review the slug in your browser's address bar.

 .. image:: images/rename-slug-warning-banner.*